ecrucru/anticrux/README.md

 AntiCrux can be built locally with two scripts :

-- "build_min.bat" (Windows) or "build_min.sh" (Linux) creates the minimized version of the library for the HTML user interface
+- "build_min.bat" (Windows) or "build_min.sh" (Linux) creates the minimized version of the library (if needed by the HTML user interface)
-- "build_nodejs.bat"(Windows) or "build_nodejs.sh" (Linux) copies the right files into the sub-directory "node_modules"
+- "build_nodejs.bat" (Windows) or "build_nodejs.sh" (Linux) copies the right files into the sub-directory "node_modules"

 To test if your installation is working, you can run the following test :